 Turn the oven on to preheat.
 You’ll need a small baking sheet and either foil or parchment paper.
 It’s up to you how many heads you want to roast, either one or several.

-Prep your garlic.
+Prep the garlic.
 With a very sharp knife, cut the tops off the heads.
 Which is the top side?
 The flatter end of the garlic has the remnants of the roots, a topknot of little stringy things.
 Leave that end on.

 The top of the garlic head is where the leaves originally grew.
 It comes to kind of a point and you’ll be able to see several layers of the papery wrapping.
 That’s the end that you slice off, about a quarter inch or so.
 You should be able to see the separate cloves inside.